rstriquer/symfony-url-shortener/README.md

 ## Unit testing

-To run the unit tests at the project run the command `./bin/phpunit --exclude-group ignore`.
+To run the unit tests at the project run the command `SYMFONY_DEPRECATIONS_HELPER=weak ./bin/phpunit --exclude-group ignore`.

 # License